slatedocs/slate/source/index.html.md

 If you kill someone within 3 ranks of you, you will get 5000 points.

 If you kill the same player multiple times in a row, the number of points you receive will be divided by the number of times you killed him.
-To reset this counter, you need to die or a different player.
+To reset this counter, you need to die or kill a different player.
 When you respawn, you cannot suffer any damage for 5 turns, so don't try to spawn kill other players!

 For example: